AndBible/docs-wiki/FAQ.md

 ## Where do the Bible translations for And Bible come from?

-All Bibles available in And Bible are either in the public domain or we have been granted permission to distribute.
+All Bibles available in And Bible are either in the public domain or are licensed such that they are permitted for distribution.
 You can see a full list of them at these sites:
 * https://crosswire.org
 * https://ibtrussia.org
 * https://ebible.org